Best for On-the-Road Monitoring

 The in-home system costs $19.95 when used with a landline.
 The cellular option is a bit more expensive, at $29.95 a month.
 Fall detection is available with both system types for an additional fee of $10 a month.Pricing The in-home landline system costs $19.95 a month with both the monthly and semi-annual payment options.
 The cellular option is a bit more expensive, at $29.95 a month with both payment plans.
 Fall detection is available with both system types for an additional fee of $10 a month.

 Device FeaturesOn the Go

 On the Go is a portable device designed for active seniors who regularly spend time outside of the home.
 It comes equipped with a 4G LTE connection, so it works anywhere in the United States with cellular service.
-On the Go is an all-in-one device with a built-in two-way speaker and a personal help button, so users need to only have the one device on them.
-The device is water resistant, showerproof, and has a battery life of up to 3 days.
-On the Go is available in two colors- white and black- so users can choose their favorite.
+On the Go is an all-in-one device with a built-in two-way speaker and a personal help button, so users only need to carry one device.
+On the Go is water resistant, showerproof, and has a battery life of up to 3 days.
+The device is available in two colors- black and white.

-On the Go costs $39.95 per month, and is paid on a month-to-month basis.
+On the Go costs $24.95 per month, and is paid on a month-to-month basis.
+Unlike other devices, which users lease and ultimately must return to the company, On the Go customers purchase their devices for a one-time fee of $79.99.
+The device never needs to be returned.
+A second device may be added to the same monitoring subscription for $20 a month.
 Automatic fall detection may be added to one’s service plan for an additional $10 a month.